gera-k/gnkspi/README.md

 SPI driver and tools for Win10 IoT [Light Controller](https://www.hackster.io/gera_k/rpi2-win10-iot-based-light-controller-e73990) project
 ## Tools
 - Rpi2 board running Windows 10 IoT build 10556.
-- Visual Studio 2015.
+- Visual Studio 2015 U1.
-- Windows Driver Kit 2015.
+- Windows Driver Kit 2015 10556.
 - Node.js Tools for Visual Studio.

 ## Kernel driver
 The kernel driver gnkspi replaces the SPI driver that comes with Win IoT.
-Note that _standard_ SPI API becomes unavailable as soon as you install this driver.
+Note that _standard_ SPI API becomes unavailable after you install this driver.

 1. Compiling the driver.
  - Open the solution **gnkspi.sln** and select the **gnkspi** project.
 Make sure that platform is set to **ARM** and configuration to **Release**.